hachyderm/community/community.hachyderm.io/content/en/approved/_index.md

 * <a rel="me" href="https://hachyderm.io/@tailscale">Tailscale</a>
 * <a rel="me" href="https://hachyderm.io/@tremolo">Tremolo</a>

+### Individual / Self Run Entities and similar

+This is for individuals that are founding small businesses and such where their individual account functions as "corporate" and/or there is a lot of overlap.
+This is **not** for general users.

+* <a rel="me" href="https://hachyderm.io/@mariyadelano">Mariya Delano</a>

 ### Bot Accounts / Automated Posting Accounts

 * <a rel="me" href="https://hachyderm.io/@cowsay">cowsay bot</a>